SyncfusionExamples/How-to-apply-gradient-color-for-ranges-in-WinUI-SfRadialGauge/README.md

 # How to apply gradient color for ranges in WinUI SfRadialGauge

-This repository contains sample for how to apply gradient color for ranges in the [Syncfusion WinUI Radial Gauge](https://help.syncfusion.com/winui/radial-gauge/getting-started) control.
+This repository contains sample to apply gradient color for ranges in the [Syncfusion WinUI Radial Gauge](https://help.syncfusion.com/winui/radial-gauge/getting-started) control.

 ## Syncfusion controls